Securely deliver static sites using CloudFront and S3

 ② Specify "General Purpose" as the bucket type and enter a bucket name.

-③ The other settings are OK by default, but make sure that the public access setting is set to "Block all public access."
+③ The other settings can be left at their defaults, but please make sure that the public access setting is set to "Block all public access".

-This is because we want to distribute files in the S3 bucket only via CloudFront.
+*This is because we want to be able to deliver files from the S3 bucket only via CloudFront.

 ③ Once you have confirmed, click “Create Bucket”